Spring Registration FAQ's

 - When does registration start?

-- When are Skills Evaluations and who are they for?
+- When are Tryouts and who are they for?

 - Players will be assigned a 30 minutes time slot for evaluations.
 More information will be emailed to registered AAA and Majors players that week.